mike99mac/minimy-mike99mac/README.md

 ## The build

-The hardware environment used to develop the code and write this document is
+The hardware environment used to develop the code is:
-- Raspberry Pi 4 with 4GB
+- Raspberry Pi 4 w/4GB of memory
-- Raspberry Pi 5 with 8GB
+- Raspberry Pi 5 w/8GB
-- Nvidia Jetson Orin Nano
+- Nvidia Jetson Orin Nano w/8GB

-The software environment  tested with
+The Linux distributions used are:
 - Ubuntu Desktop 24.10
 - Rasperry Pi OS Lite, 1 Oct 2025
-- Jetpack 6.x on Ubuntu 22.04.5
+- Jetpack 6.x on Ubuntu 22.04.5 on Nvidia GPU

 The overall steps to build a *Smart Boombox* are: